Late Contact (Slow-Pitch)

 In SwingVantage Motion Lab

-SwingVantage estimates the contact point relative to the front edge of the plate from calibrated video, helping hitters distinguish a load-timing issue from a swing-length issue.
+SwingVantage estimates the contact point relative to the front edge of the plate from calibrated video.
+This helps hitters distinguish a load-timing issue from a swing-length issue.

 Frequently asked questions